 40 Surprising Facts About Your Favorite Romantic Comedies

-Once again, Valentine’s Day is upon us—a day when the phone lines at any restaurant worth its weight in conversation hearts are as jammed up as the Hallmark aisle at your local grocery store.
-Who needs that hassle?
-Why not spend the night in, binge-watching some of your favorite romantic comedies instead?
+Once again, Valentine’s Day is upon us.
+Why not spend the day binge-watching some of your favorite romantic comedies?
 Here are 40 fun facts to get you started.

 1. Pretty Woman was originally much darker.

 Screenwriter J.F.
 Lawton’s original script, which was titled 3000, wasn’t a love story—and it didn’t have a happy ending.
 Instead of a rom-com about two very different people finding love, it was a grittier tale about two damaged individuals who spent a week together that ends in tears and zero hope for a balcony-set reunion scene.

 2. When Harry Met Sally...'s Harry and Sally were modeled after Rob Reiner and Nora Ephron—except for the falling in love part.

 Rob Reiner divorced fellow director Penny Marshall in 1981 after 10 years of marriage.
 When he met with Nora Ephron in the mid-'80s, he pitched a number of ideas for movies, including a comedy based on his dating experiences.
 Ephron agreed to write it after extensively interviewing Reiner.
 The two had many discussions about how men and women view sex, love, and relationships differently.

 When Leonardo DiCaprio first got up on the end of the ship in Titanic, he improvised the line, “I'm the king of the world!”
 Cameron liked the line so much that he kept it in the movie.
 Though the line would go on to be parodied countless times—including at the Oscars—it landed at #100 on the American Film Institute's list of the greatest movie quotes.